Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

-Denver International Airport (DEN) in the US has embarked on a new development project that aims to modernise the existing Jeppesen Terminal in order to improve services and accomodate the increasing passenger traffic.
+Denver International Airport (DEN) in the US has embarked on a new development project that aims to modernise the existing Jeppesen terminal in order to improve services and accommodate the increasing passenger traffic.

-The airport has chosen a consortium led by Spanish multinational company Ferrovial Airports in June 2016 to enter exclusive negotiations for a private-public-partnership (P3) to implement the project.
+The airport has chosen the Great Hall Partners consortium led by Spanish multinational company Ferrovial Airports in June 2016 to enter exclusive negotiations for a private-public-partnership (P3) to implement the project.

 Jeppessen Terminal modernisation details

-The terminal improvements will be performed in three main areas, namely the ticketing and Transportation Security Agency (TSA) screening area, the baggage handling area, and the concessions area.
+The terminal improvements will be performed in three main areas, namely the ticketing and Transportation Security Agency (TSA) screening, baggage handling, and concessions areas.

 The airline ticket counters will be consolidated, while the TSA screening areas at Level-6 will be consolidated and relocated.
 The baggage handling system will be modified to support the relocated ticket counters, while the shopping and dining options will be remodelled to provide better experience to the passengers using the terminal.

 New modernised terminal is expected to accommodate 80 million passengers and will improve the food and retail options.